 How can I convert VHS to DVD?

-If you don’t want to buy any gear or can’t afford the time to digitise all your VHS tapes, there are companies providing a commercial service but prices will soon add up if you have lots of tapes.
+If you don’t want to buy any gear or can’t afford the time to digitise all your VHS tapes, various companies provide a commercial service but prices will soon add up if you have lots of tapes.

-The MAGIX Rescue Your Videotapes package comes with everything you need to make this process as easy as possible, so you don't have to worry about buying any other equipment to make it all happen.
+The MAGIX Rescue Your Videotapes package is a good option, though not cheap at £64.99.
+But it comes with everything you need to make this process as easy as possible, so you don't have to worry about buying any other equipment.

-The software that comes with the package is very user friendly, and allows you to enhance the quality of the audio and video should you so wish.
+The software is very easy to use and will attempt to enhance the quality of the audio and video.
 It will give you real-time playback of your video tape, so you can customise the experience as you wish.

-The website comes with it's own tutorial page as well, so if you're stuck there are simple video guides to follow.
+The website has a tutorial page as well, so if you're stuck there are simple video guides to follow.